fm-labs/cakephp-shop/README.md

 # Shop plugin for CakePHP

-A ecommerce plugin for CakePHP application based on the BananaCake framework extension
+An ecommerce plugin for CupCake - An opinionated extension of the CakePHP framework.

+**This plugin is still under development - Use at your own risk ;)**

 ## Requirements

-CakePHP v3.1+
+CakePHP v4
-BananaCake v1.4+

 ## Dependencies

-fm-labs/cakephp-banana
-fm-labs/cakephp-backend
+* fm-labs/cakephp-cupcake - Opinionated toolset for Cakephp
+* fm-labs/cakephp-admin - Opinionated admin toolset for Cakephp

 ## Installation